 School to school exchanges

-School to school exchanges, also called sister school exchanges, are direct relationships between a school in New Zealand and a school overseas, where students have the opportunity to spend time studying in the partner school.
-The host school is responsible for pastoral care while students are on exchange.
+School to school exchanges, also called sister school exchanges, are direct relationships between a school in New Zealand and a school overseas.
+Learn more about these exchanges, including how your school can apply.

 - Establishing a school to school exchange programme

 Your school might like to consider the following factors when establishing an exchange programme and choosing an exchange partner school.

 - How do exchanges fit with your school’s internationalisation policy, if you have one?